SLA, Error Budget, Uptime: Where Do Maintenance Windows Fit?

-Service Level Agreements (SLAs)Ā are typicallyĀ contractual commitmentsĀ made to customers, promising a certain level of service availability (e.g., 99.9% uptime).
+Service Level Agreements (SLAs) are typically contractual commitments made to customers, promising a certain level of service availability (e.g., 99.9% uptime).

-Most SLAsĀ exclude scheduled and communicated maintenance windowsĀ from downtime calculations.
-That means if:
+Most SLAs exclude scheduled and properly communicated maintenance windows from downtime calculations, provided:

 However, if: